AaronDewes/rpi-imager/README.md

-# rpi-imager
+# umbrel-imager

 Raspberry Pi Imaging Utility

 - Download the latest version for Windows, macOS and Ubuntu from the [Raspberry Pi downloads page](https://www.raspberrypi.org/downloads/).
-- To install on Raspberry Pi OS, use `sudo apt update && sudo apt install rpi-imager`.
+- To install on Raspberry Pi OS, use `sudo apt update && sudo apt install umbrel-imager`.

 ## License